Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Model training and evaluation

 \section{Model training and evaluation}

 We train small Llama models \cite{touvron2023llama} with \texttt{transformers} \cite{wolf2020transformers}.
 To account for the effect of subword tokenization, we compare character-level (3.7M parameters) and subword models (7.7M parameters) for the three datasets.
-We train all models for one epoch (loss curves and hyperparameters are in Appendix \ref{app:loss-curves}) and share them on the huggingface model hub ([LINK REMOVED]).
-To test the effect of different random initializations and our sampling strategy, we reproduce pre-training for the \texttt{cds} models (see Appendix \ref{app:repeated-runs}).
+We train all models for one epoch (loss curves and hyperparameters are in Appendix \ref{app:loss-curves}) and share them on Hugging Face.\footnote{\url{https://huggingface.co/collections/bbunzeck/german-babylm-67b868e08ff8782a9814ceaf}} To test the effect of different random initializations and our sampling strategy, we reproduce pre-training for the \texttt{cds} models (see Appendix \ref{app:repeated-runs}).

-In line with current best practices to linguistic probing, we use minimal pair probing datasets to evaluate our LMs' linguistic knowledge in German.
+In line with current best practices to linguistic probing, we use minimal pair datasets to evaluate our LMs' linguistic knowledge in German.
 The datasets always consist of a correct/grammatical and a matched incorrect/ungrammatical string.
-We use \texttt{minicons} \cite{misra2022minicons} to score the sentences.
-We evaluate 19 model checkpoints (10 for the first 10\% of training, 9 for the remaining 90\%).
+We use \texttt{minicons} \cite{misra2022minicons} to score the sentences and evaluate 19 model checkpoints per model (10 for the first 10\% of training, 9 for the remaining 90\%).
+As an additional ablation, we also evaluate the multilingual Llama 3.2 1B\footnote{\url{https://huggingface.co/meta-llama/Llama-3.2-1B}} on all probing paradigms.
+Currently, no monolingual German Llama models exist.
+Therefore, the medium-sized 1B-parameter version of Llama 3.2, which is trained on a considerable amount of German language data, is a useful baseline for expected benchmark scores enabled through a higher model capacity and more training data.

-\paragraph{Word-level probing} To gauge lexical knowledge, we adapt the experimental setup from \citet{bunzeck2025small}: We use \texttt{wuggy} \cite{keuleers2010wuggy} to generate 1,000 nonce words (e.g. \textit{promsen}) from existing words (e.g. \textit{bremsen}) and then evaluate how surprised the models are by i) the words with the context of a prepended white space (lexical decision, \citealp{legodais2017comparing}), ii) the words in a plausible context sequence (surprisal, \citealp{hale2001probabilistic}), and iii) the words randomly inserted into implausible contexts (antisurprisal, \citealp{shafiabadi2025surprisal}).
+\paragraph{Word-level probing} Language acquisition first involves learning what words are, i.e. which (sound) sequences map to word-level items in the mental lexicon, before learning how they combine.
+To gauge this most basic learning step, we adapt the experimental setup from \citet{bunzeck2025small}: We use \texttt{wuggy} \cite{keuleers2010wuggy} to generate 1,000 nonce words (e.g. \textit{promsen}) from existing words (e.g. \textit{bremsen}) and then evaluate how surprised the models are by (1) the words with the context of a prepended white space (lexical decision, \citealp{legodais2017comparing}), (2) the words in a plausible context sequence (surprisal, \citealp{hale2001probabilistic}), and (3) the words randomly inserted into implausible contexts (antisurprisal, \citealp{shafiabadi2025surprisal}).
 If the model is less surprised by the existing word, we count this as a correct choice in our paradigm.
 We calculate accuracies over the whole dataset.

 \paragraph{Syntactic probing} For syntactic probing, we use the CLAMS dataset \cite{mueller2020crosslinguistic}, which contains syntactic minimal pairs (grammatical/ungrammatical) for German (e.g. \textit{Die Autoren lachen/*lacht.}).
 The included seven phenomena all revolve around subject-verb agreement in different contexts (across PPs, relative clauses, with coordination, etc.), resulting in different degrees of difficulty.
 We score the sentences for their likelihood.
 We calculate accuracies for correctly rated pairs (grammatical sentence more likely) over the whole dataset.